Snapdragons

-How to grow Snapdragons from seeds
+How to grow Snapdragons from seed

-Best sown into flat trays or pots in mid winter.
-A seed propagation mix is best, however a fine potting mix will do.
+- A seed propagation mix is best, however a fine potting mix will do.
 Seeds need to be surface sown as they need light to germinate.

-Keep moist and germination will occur within 3 – 4 weeks.
+- Keep moist and germination will occur within 3 – 4 weeks.
 Use a cold frame and keep in a sunny position, or simply place the tray or pot in a plastic bag.
 As the seedlings become large enough to handle transplant into pots.

 You can also buy seedlings in punnets at most good nurseries.